fossasia/eventyay-tickets/doc/developer/translating.rst

 Translating pretalx
 ===================

-pretalx has been translated to other languages, and what's more – you can use pretalx in several languages for your event, which helps you to be accessible to a diverse range of people.
+pretalx has been translated to other languages, and what’s more – you can use pretalx in several languages for your event, which helps you to be accessible to a diverse range of people.
 To make this work, the pretalx interfaces need to be translated, too.